 Although the Flu virus can be a hard-hitting virus keeping staff and students off for a week, it is a relatively fragile virus.
 So, standard cleaning and disinfecting can remove or kill the virus.
 Special cleaning and disinfecting procedures aren’t necessary and can irritate eyes, noses, throats and skin.

 Although many see cleaning as a very simple job, it important that it is done correctly.
 When cleaning with cleaning products and disinfectants it important to follow label directions to avoid accidents.

 To avoid damaging electronic equipment such as computers and telephones, using disinfectant wipes can help kill cold and flu viruses on high touch areas such as keyboards and computer mice.

-A&R Cleaning Services has been providing professional commercial cleaning services for 20 years and have experience cleaning further education facilities such as colleges and universities.
+A&R Cleaning Services has been providing professional cleaning services for 20 years and have experience cleaning further education facilities such as colleges and universities.
 We know the importance of students getting a good quality education and use industry products and equipment that can kill and prevent the spread of infections and viruses such as cold and flu.